keerthana-sridhar/mlops_project/README.md

 At startup, the backend loads the model in this order:

-1. MLflow Production model:
+1. MLflow Production model: `models:/MalariaClassifier/Production`
-models:/MalariaClassifier/Production
-2. Local trained model:
+2. Local trained model: `models/<model>.pth`
-models/<model>.pth

-Since no model is pre-registered:
-> 👉 `dvc repro` is required before inference
+> 👉 Since no model is pre-registered, `dvc repro` is required before inference

 ---